To stop learning is to start dying; learning is the fuel that drives the journey of personal evolution and self-realization.

 Since 2010 I have dedicated myself to the study of herbalism and mycology via research, books, videos, workshops, online resources, and in-the-field, hands-on experience.

-Since 2012 I have engaged in the regular study of homeopathy via books, courses, videos, interviews, online resources, and personal practice.
+Since 2012 I have engaged in the regular study of homeopathy via research, books, courses, videos, interviews, and other resources.

 Since 2018, I have been actively engaged in the study and practice of chi “qi” gong via books and videos.